Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 So, take extra care to look closely at his face, muzzle and ears.
 Also his front legs, shoulders and paws.

 If you notice ANY signs of injury, have Fido examined by your veterinarian and fill him/her in on what's happened.
-It's always better to be safe than sorry.

 There are home-made potions that can help (check out this one here), but there are lots of others that are dubious at best.